soumitradev/HPCWiki/docs/misc_docs/usage/usage.md

 ### Backups

--   `/home` directory is backed up incrementally on a daily basis using Borg backup.
+-   `/home` directory is backed up daily.
 Backups older than 30 days will be deleted automatically.
 Note that files stored in `/scratch` are not backed.

 -   Although Backups are stored locally, any untoward incident that affects the HPC facility may destroy both the primary and backup copies of the user files.
 The HPC center cannot guarantee the safety of the files stored on HPC resources.

--   Users are advised to take backups at least once every 30 days.
+-   Users are advised to take backup of their data periodically.

 ### Job scheduling and resource allocation

 -   Users should use the login node for interactive access and transferring files.
 All compilation and job scheduling should be performed on the login node.
 However, users are not allowed to run their codes on the login node.

--   To submit jobs on the compute nodes, the HPC facility uses a job scheduler called Slurm Workload Manager.
-The job scheduler is responsible for managing jobs on the compute and accelerator nodes and returning the output to the user.
+-   To submit jobs on the compute and accelerator nodes, the HPC facility uses a job scheduler called Slurm Workload Manager.
+The job scheduler is responsible for managing jobs on these nodes.

--   For running any job on the HPC facility, the job has to utilise a minimum of 4 cores.
+-   For running any CPU parallel job on the HPC facility, the job has to utilise a minimum of 4 cores.
 Jobs using a lower number of cores including serial codes will not be allowed to run.
-Furthermore, submitted jobs should be in multiples of 4 up to a maximum of 512 cores.
+Furthermore, submitted jobs should be in multiples of 4 up to a maximum of 1024 cores.

 -   To ensure fair usage of the computing resources, Slurm is configured in such a way that the maximum wall clock time based on CPU parallel codes will not exceed 168 hours.
-For job submissions on the GPU node, the maximum permissible wall clock time is restricted to 24 hours.
+For job submissions on the GPU node, the maximum permissible wall clock time is restricted to 12 hours.
 Any job exceeding this limit will be terminated without notification.
-Therefore, it is highly recommended to store the data at regular intervals using checkpoints.

 -   The HPC team reserves the right to change the maximum allowed run time periodically.